Number of centenarians in Japan grows by five times in 20 years

 The holiday's roots stem from Japan's appreciation of the elderly and using their knowledge to benefit the greater good of society.

-While there's no traditional way to celebrate it, people will choose to visit their elderly parents or grandparents, or send them gifts.
+While there is no traditional way to celebrate it, people usually choose to visit their elderly parents or grandparents, or send them gifts.

-The oldest person in the country is Fusa Tatsumi, a 115 year-old woman living in Osaka prefecture, the ministry said.
-BLOOMBERG
+The oldest person in the country is Ms Fusa Tatsumi, a 115-year-old who lives in Osaka prefecture, the ministry said.